Who Is Pete Hegseth, Donald Trump’s Pick for Defense Secretary?

 Doe told police that she ended up in Hegseth’s hotel room.
 She alleged that Hegseth took her phone, blocked the way to the door, and sexually assaulted her, ejaculating on her stomach.
 She said she “remembered saying ‘no’ a lot.”
 CCTV footage apparently showed the pair leaving the hotel bar earlier in the evening, with their arms locked together.

-Hegseth told the police that he thought Doe walked him to his room, and that he’d not intended to have sex with her.
+Hegseth told the police that he thought Doe was walking him to his room, and that he had not intended to have sex with her.
 “He might have thought that with someone else, but not Jane Doe,” the report said.
 Hegseth claimed that he repeatedly asked for Doe’s consent, and made sure “she was comfortable with what was going on,” including his choice not to wear a condom.

 “This police report confirms what I’ve said all along, that the incident was fully investigated, and police found the allegations to be false, which is why no charges were filed,” Hegseth’s attorney, told CNN.
 Hegseth didn’t face criminal charges, but the report did not find Doe’s allegations to be false.